Bahrain Grand Prix

 Where is the best place to watch the Bahrain Grand Prix?

-With fewer seats than other venues Bahrain limits it’s capacity to 50,000 compared to China’s 200,000.
-With that said, for value for money the best seats are in the Batelco grandstand between Turn 10 and 11.
+With fewer seats than other venues Bahrain limits its capacity to 50,000 compared to China’s 200,000.
+That said, for value for money the best seats are in the Batelco grandstand between Turn 10 and 11.
 This spot gives you a great view of four corners, Turn 8, 9, 10 and then run down to the short-apex at Turn 11.

 Will the Bahrain Grand Prix be cancelled?